GrantNike/Convex-Hull/README.md

 # 2D Convex Hull Graphics Application
 Calculates convex hull and triangulation of a set of points.
+Coded in C++ with GLUT and OpenGL.